awsdocs/amazon-lex-developer-guide/doc_source/import-export-format.md

           "content": "string"
         }
       ],
-      "maxAttempts": 2
+      "maxAttempts": value
     },
     "slotTypes": [
         List of slot type JSON structures.
-        For more information, see [Slot Type structure](#import-export-slot-type).
+        For more information, see .
     ]
   }
 }